ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.10 How to Get Android System Partition Information on eMMC

-When we write the Armbian system into the eMMC system, we need to first confirm the Android system partition table of the device to ensure that data is written to a safe area.
-Try not to damage the Android system partition table to avoid problems such as the system not being able to start.
-If you write to an unsafe area, it may fail to start or display an error similar to the one below:
+Before writing Armbian to eMMC, confirm the device's Android partition table to ensure data is written to safe areas.
+Damaging the partition table may prevent the system from booting.
+Writing to unsafe areas can cause boot failures or errors like the one shown below:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/68696949/187075834-4ac40263-52ae-4538-a4b1-d6f0d5b9c856.png">